aws/aws-codedeploy-agent/CONTRIBUTING.md

 ## Contributing via Pull Requests
-Contributions via pull requests are much appreciated.
+This Github repository is a mirror of an Amazon-internal repository.
+We do not merge pull requests to any branch on this repository.
+However, we appreciate pull requests associated with Github issues.
+Feel free to open a pull request to suggest workarounds, bugfixes, and feature implementations.
+Once we address the issue with a CodeDeploy Agent release, we will close both the issue and the pull request.

 Before sending us a pull request, please ensure that:

-1. You are working against the latest source on the *master* branch.
+1. You are working against the latest source on the *main* branch.
-2. You check existing open, and recently merged, pull requests to make sure someone else hasn't addressed the problem already.
+2. You check existing open, and recently closed, pull requests to make sure someone else hasn't addressed the problem already.
 3. You open an issue to discuss any significant work - we would hate for your time to be wasted.

 To send us a pull request, please: